camunda/camunda-docs-static/optimize/content/introduction/supported-environments.md

 * Camunda Engine from version 7.4+ with REST API and history with level `full` enabled

 {{< note title="Supported Environments" class="info" >}}
-  Please note that there exist a limitation for versions 7.4-7.6: you can't use the engine user credentials to log into Optimize.
+  Please note that the following limitation exists for versions 7.4-7.6: you can't use the engine user credentials to log into Optimize.
 {{< /note >}}

 # Elasticsearch